chriskrycho/v5.chriskrycho.com/site/journal/2021/What if PageRank Was a Mistake?.md

 ---

 **Update, evening of 2021/08/28:** [Robin Sloan][rs] suggested to me a connection with librarians, whose dispositions and discipline might have made something *very* different of a curated web.
 Not for nothing so many sci-fi stories of libraries.
-(I [still think][ws] libraries are an under-appreciated, nearly-miraculous experiment!).
+(I [still think][ws] public libraries are an under-appreciated, nearly-miraculous experiment!).

 On which note: for the *current-day, real-world* intersection of librarians at their best and the internet, see [Dan Cohen][dc] and his [_Humane Ingenuity_][hi], which is one of my favorite newsletters: not least for its own careful work of curation!